 - They should be able to communicate among themselves without the need for human interaction, or they can report directly to a human when required

-You can see some simple devices for Internet of Things (IoT) examples here.
+You can see some examples of simple devices for Internet of Things (IoT) examples here.

 What are the basic elements of an IoT?

 In most cases, they are of the plug and play-type devices.
 With that ease of connection, most of us use P2P topology for creating the Internet of Things to keep it simple.

 Generally, most network admins use P2P and put all of the devices on their side of the firewall so that they can prevent device hacking.